“My parents were separated before I was born. I never met my dad. He died when I was 18.”

 I choose to continue creating possibilities that empower me.
 I choose to love myself completely.
 For in loving myself, only then can I love others.

 I am not my thoughts.
 No one is a victim, and it’s nobody’s fault.
 I choose to live in harmony.

-Thank you, Dad, for the role you played in my being alive.
-May you now experience the peace that I suspect you never had while you were alive.
+Thank you, Dad, for your role in my being alive.
+May you now experience the peace I suspect you never had while alive.

 Your son, James Barnett

-If you’d like some help in writing your own letters of gratitude and forgiveness to yourself and to others, then please let me know.
+If you’d like some help writing your letters of gratitude and forgiveness to yourself and others, please let me know.